 </script>

-This is,commentVariable can correctly receive complete strings containing double quotes, ensuring the correct execution of JavaScript code and the normal operation of the page.
+Thus,commentA variable can correctly receive a complete string containing double quotes, ensuring the correct execution of JavaScript code and the normal operation of the page.

-JSON (JavaScript Object Notation) is a lightweight data interchange format, widely used in front-end and back-end data transmission.JSON has strict requirements for the format of strings, especially double quotes and backslash characters.A double quote or backslash that is not properly escaped can cause the JSON data structure to be destroyed, leading to front-end parsing failure.
+JSON (JavaScript Object Notation) is a lightweight data interchange format, widely used in front-end and back-end data transmission.JSON has strict requirements for string formatting, especially with regard to double quotes and backslash characters.An incorrectly escaped double quote or backslash can cause the JSON data structure to be destroyed, leading to front-end parsing failure.

-When outputting JSON data through the AnQiCMS template, for example,<script type="application/json">Label embedded data, or as the response body of an AJAX request,addslashesThe filter ensures that the generated JSON string conforms to the standard.
+When outputting JSON data through an AnQiCMS template, for example,<script type="application/json">Label embedded data, or as the response body of an AJAX request,addslashesThe filter ensures that the generated JSON string conforms to the standard.

 <script type="application/json" id="article-data">